 What is a “True” Elephant Sanctuary?

-The largest elephant sanctuary in the US, TES is a beautiful home to both African and Asian eles.
-Co-founded by Carol Buckley and Scott Blais in 1995, TES is a non-profit organization, licensed by the USDA and the Tennessee Wildlife Resources Agency, and fully accredited by the Association of Sanctuaries.
+The Elephant Sanctuary — the largest in the US — is a beautiful home to both African and Asian eles.
+Founded in 1995, the sanctuary is a non-profit organization, licensed by the USDA and the Tennessee Wildlife Resources Agency, and fully accredited by the Global Federation of Animal Sanctuaries and the Association of Zoos & Aquariums.
 Their mission is 1) to provide captive elephants with individualized care, the companionship of a herd, and the opportunity to live out their lives in a safe haven dedicated to their well-being; and 2) to raise public awareness of the complex needs of elephants in captivity, and the crisis facing elephants in the wild.

-Thirteen elephants (8 Asians and 5 Africans) currently roam separate areas of the sanctuary, which totals 2700 acres.
-TES does not allow public contact or viewing, but they do have a visitor center nearby in downtown Hohenwald as well as internet “Elecams” installed throughout the sanctuary.
+Twelve elephants (5 Asians and 7 Africans) currently roam separate areas of the sanctuary, which totals 2700 acres.
+The sanctuary does not allow public contact or viewing, but they do have a visitor center nearby in downtown Hohenwald as well as internet “Elecams” installed throughout the grounds.

 Performing Animal Welfare Society (PAWS) – California